New York City Officials Threaten To Shut Down Neighborhoods To Combat Rising COVID Cases

 Other parts of the city that could face a lockdown are Mapleton, Bensonhurst, Sheepshead Bay, Gerritsen Beach, Flatlands, and Williamsburg.

-Lawmakers in the city say if the trend continues to move upwards, action must be taken to prevent another major outbreak.
+Lawmakers in the city say if the trend continues to move upward, action must be taken to prevent another major outbreak.

 “For the first time in the city’s recovery period, there could be the immediate scaling back of activities in these ZIP codes if progress is not made by Monday evening.”